Bikossor/Rudus/website/docs/api/parsers/endOfInput.md

 ## Example

-In this example we are going to parser the string `"Hello"` followed by a newline.
+In this example we are going to parser _just_ the string `"Hello"` followed by the end of input.

 ```ts
 import { endOfInput, sequenceOf, string } from "rudus";